 Paignton Zoo, together with our sister zoos, Newquay and Living Coasts, take part in over 100 breeding programmes co-ordinated through the European Association of Zoos and Aquariums (EAZA).

 There are currently two levels of breeding programme: European Endangered Species Programme (EEP), and the European StudBook (ESB).
-Each EEP is coordinated by a member of staff within member institutions, while the ESB will have an individual Stud book holder.
+Each programme is coordinated by a member of staff within EAZA member institutions.

-These specialist programmes aim to maintain and conserve healthy populations within zoos, while also protecting the genetic health of many vulnerable species, and zoos taking part in them collaborate to exchange individual animals in order to achieve the best genetic combinations to breed together.
-For many species.
+These specialist programmes aim to maintain and conserve healthy populations within zoos, while also protecting the genetic health of many vulnerable species.
+Zoos taking part in them collaborate to exchange individual animals in order to achieve the best genetic combinations to breed together.

 BE THE FIRST TO KNOW!

 If you'd like to stay informed of new products, events and special offers then please join our mailing lists.SIGNUP HERE